tommai78101/IRCBot/README.md

 * **Saving/Loading** - Allowing the bot host to store and load the quotes list.
 * **Updates Lookup** - For Nintendo 3DS, this bot parses the data gather from [this site](https://yls8.mtheall.com/ninupdates/reports.php), and tells the users what the minimum firmware update is required for their respective games.
 The updates repository can be located [here](https://github.com/yellows8/ninupdates).

+### How to Use:

+1. Download the [ZIP file here](https://github.com/tommai78101/IRCBot/archive/master.zip) and extract the contents to a new folder/directory.
+2. Run "start.py".

+### How to Create Plugins:

+1. Download the [ZIP file here](https://github.com/tommai78101/IRCBot/archive/master.zip) and extract the contents to a new folder/directory.
+2. In the `/plugins` folder, duplicate the `template.py`, and rename.
+3. Edit your renamed copy, and follow the instructions written in the comments.
+4. Save your plugin in `/plugins` folder/directory.
+5. Run "start.py"
+6. To reload your plugins, type `"/reload"` in the command prompt/terminal to reload all plugins.

 ### Credits:

 **asperatology (wedr) / tom_mai78101** - Creation of the IRC Bot.